-The desktop context menu or popularly known as desktop right-click menu, which appears when you perform a right-click on an empty spot on the Windows 10 desktop, is useful to quickly access Settings and display settings, show/hide desktop icons, sort desktop items, and create a new folder on the desktop.
+The desktop context menu or popularly known as the desktop right-click menu, which appears when you perform a right-click on an empty spot on the Windows 10 desktop, is useful for quickly accessing Settings and display settings, showing/hiding desktop icons, sorting desktop items, and create a new folder on the desktop.

 Ever since the release of Windows 10, several users have been complaining about the slow desktop context menu.
 According to users who have been experiencing this issue, when you perform a right-click on the empty area of the desktop, the context menu doesn’t appear instantly.
 The context menu appears slowly after about 4 seconds.

 If you’re also experiencing the slow desktop right-click menu issue in Windows 10, you will be happy to know that the problem can be fixed in a few minutes.
 In most cases, the desktop context menu takes longer than usual time to appear because of the integrated third-party items like Intel graphics card properties and the NVIDIA Control Panel.

 Follow the given below directions to remove third-party entries from the desktop context menu and fix the slow desktop right-click issue in Windows 10.

 Fix the slow desktop context menu in Windows 10

 Step 1: In the Start menu or taskbar search box, type Regedit and then press Enter key to open Registry Editor.
 If you see the User Account Control dialog, please press the Yes button.